New book on the archival of architecture media edited by Interim Director, Federica Goffi

 Despite them being the ﬁrst handiwork of the architect, not enough attention is given to discussions about the sites of drawing activity and, importantly, to the matter of housing them, says Dr. Goffi.
 This is essential to the active relations between drawings and building, not just before or during but also after construction.

-The book features the ideas and work of scholars as well as practitioners in the ﬁelds of architectural history and theory and curatorial practices, covering archival conditions of architecture media in 15 countries worldwide.
+The book features an introduction by Federica Goffi and the ideas and work of scholars as well as practitioners in the ﬁelds of architectural history and theory and curatorial practices, covering archival conditions of architecture media in 15 countries worldwide.
 The 36 contributions by 46 authors deﬁne recent research in four key areas:

 – Drawing Sites/Sites of Knowledge Construction: Drawing, Office, Construction Site